-Following the successful completion of two core courses, the first two orientation courses and the presentation of the written D.Min. dissertation project proposal, the student is advanced to candidacy status after review by the director of the Doctor of Ministry program.
+Following the successful completion of four courses, and the presentation of the written D.Min. dissertation project proposal, the student is advanced to candidacy status after review by the committee of the Doctor of Ministry program.
 The minimum standard will be a grade-point average of 3.0 in course work.
 As a preliminary to advancement to candidacy the student will meet for an interview with the director.